daveredfern/daveredfern/content/roadmap.md

 ## Completed tasks

 The most recently completed tasks are at the top.
+The Git repository is publicly available but often contains lots of commits and quick fixes.
+The following is a list of key changes with my reasoning behind them.

+### 2020-06-27

+- **Moved tags to the bottom of each page.** This is part of my improvements to help visitors to browse similar articles.
+Tags were originally at the top of pages.
+Now they’re next to the “linked references” so when you finish reading an article, you can discover similar ones using tags or “linked references”.

 ### 2020-06-24